 Further information is contained in the Records Retention Notice.

-The National Archives has imposed a disposal freeze on Commonwealth records likely to be required by the Royal Commission into Institutional Responses to Child Sexual Abuse and any subsequent actions by the Australian Government.
+On 31 January 2013 the National Archives imposed a disposal freeze on Commonwealth records likely to be required by the Royal Commission into Institutional Responses to Child Sexual Abuse and any subsequent actions by the Australian Government.

 The disposal freeze suspends the Archives' permission to destroy any relevant records.
 This means that relevant records cannot be destroyed using any agency specific or general records authorities issued by the Archives or through a normal administrative practice (NAP).